 Some people who work on or adjacent to navigable water qualify for coverage under the Jones Act, but others do not.
 Employees in traditional maritime occupations like harbor construction, shipbuilding, ship repair, and longshore workers have their own federal law that provides legal remedies if they get hurt on the job.
-Those employees must pursue their injury claims under the Longshore and Harbor Workers’ Compensation Act (LWHCA), according to the Department of Labor.
+According to the Department of Labor, those employees must pursue their injury claims under the Longshore and Harbor Workers’ Compensation Act (LWHCA).

-The Jones Act applies to injured seamen, but the statute does not define the term “seaman.”
-The Jones Act and the LWHCA are mutually exclusive, meaning that if you qualify for coverage under one Act, you are not eligible for the benefits of the other one.
+The Jones Act applies to injured seamen, but the statute does not define the term “seamen.”
+The Jones Act and the LWHCA are mutually exclusive, meaning that if you qualify for coverage under one act, you are not eligible for the benefits of the other one.

 The LWHCA excludes seamen, which it defines as the masters or crew members of a vessel.
 Reading the two statutes together, many courts suggest that, through the exclusion language of the LHWCA, the Jones Act applies to the masters and crew members of vessels on navigable water.

 The Department of Labor also says that seaman status does not require that one’s tasks involve navigation or other transportation functions.
 It is enough that a worker’s job helps the vessel function and fulfill its mission.

 For a free legal consultation, call (337) 777-7777